frederic-perez/AmE-dictionary/data/idioms.md

 __blow (one’s) mind__ :four::hammer:
 __blow (someone or something) out of the water__
 __blow a fuse__ :dart: To react furiously, to the point of losing control of one’s behavior. _Mom totally blew a fuse when I told her I had failed math._ _Don’t blow a fuse—it’s just a tiny scratch on the car._
+__blow a gasket__ To react furiously or violently, to the point of losing control of one’s behavior. _Mom totally blew a gasket when I told her I had failed math._
 __blow me down__ An expression of shock or surprise at something.
 Often used jocosely and usually preceded by the word “well.” _Well, blow me down!
 I never thought I’d see you around these parts again!_
 __blow one’s top at someone__
 __blow someone away__